|Site Map | Bulletin Home | Temple University|

 All students are required to pay the Computer and Technology Fee, which is based on their registration status.
-Students enrolled for nine or more credits are required to pay a $125.00 per semester fee, students enrolled for five to eight credits must pay a $90.00 per semester fee, and students enrolled for one to four credits are required to pay a $43.00 per semester fee.
+Students enrolled for 9 or more credits are required to pay a $125.00 per semester fee, students enrolled for 5 to 8 credits must pay a $90.00 per semester fee, and students enrolled for 1 to 4 credits are required to pay a $43.00 per semester fee.

 The purpose of this fee is to fund purchases of computer equipment and sophisticated technologies for student use.
-Some of the benefits that students receive from the Computer Tech fee include OWLnet enhancements and development, up to date computer labs and access to a Temple University e-mail account.
+Some of the benefits that students receive from the Computer and Technology Fee include OWLnet enhancements and development, up-to-date computer labs and access to a Temple University e-mail account.

 Recreation Services Fee

-A Student Recreation Services fee of $30.00 is assessed each semester to all full-time students, excluding students enrolled at Temple University Center City and programs abroad.
-This fee is designed to provide access to University recreation facilities.
+A Student Recreation Services fee of $40.00 is assessed each semester to all full-time students, excluding students enrolled at Temple University Center City and programs abroad.
+This fee is designed to provide access to university recreation facilities.

 Student Health Fee

-Full- and part-time students (nine semester hours or more) are charged $60.00 per semester during the academic year to help subsidize the basic diagnostic and treatment services provided by nurses and physicians at all four campus locations.
-Half-time students (six to eight semester hours) pay $20.00 per semester, and all students enrolled for summer sessions pay $10.00.
+Full- and part-time students (9 semester hours or more) are charged $60.00 per semester during the academic year to help subsidize the basic diagnostic and treatment services provided by nurses and physicians at all four campus locations.
+Half-time students (6 to 8 semester hours) pay $20.00 per semester, and all students enrolled for summer sessions pay $10.00.